Same-sex marriage in Estonia: Registered Partnership Act

-In February 2017, the Tallinn Administrative Court ruled that the Ministry of the Interior had to register the stepchild adoption of a same-sex couple.
-The Ministry announced it would not appeal the decision.
-In January 2018, the Tartu Circuit Court ruled that a lesbian couple in a registered partnership could adopt, overturning a lower court ruling which had rejected the couple's adoption application.

-During the public debate on the bill, a number of public figures came out as gay, including choreographer Jüri Nael, actor Risto Kübar, fashion designer Aldo Järvsoo, and singer Lauri Liiv.

 Implementation acts

 For several years after the passage of the bill, some implementing acts required for the law to enter into force were not passed by the Riigikogu.
 The conservative Pro Patria and Res Publica Union, which joined the Rõivas II Government after the March 2015 elections, argued that these acts should be passed in Parliament rather than by the cabinet, creating a dispute with the Reform Party and the Social Democrats.
 On 25 November 2015, Parliament rejected a motion to kill an implementing bill at first reading in a 41–42 vote.
 On 10 December, the chairman of the Legal Affairs Committee announced that the committee would not finish work on the bill and asked Parliament to begin the second reading before 17 December, before it adjourned on 11 January.
 This meant that the Registered Partnership Act would take effect without implementing measures, causing a number of legal loopholes and problems.
 Further readings were scheduled for the end of January 2016.
 In January 2017, the chairman of the Legal Affairs Committee of Parliament, Jaanus Karilaid, said that the implementing acts were unlikely to be adopted in the current term of Parliament, as passing these laws "would only result in new confrontations".
 At the same time, Karilaid suggested that Parliament did not have the numbers to repeal the underlying partnership law.
 Prime Minister Jüri Ratas echoed his suggestion, saying that the law would not be repealed by either the current nor the subsequent parliament.
 In September 2017, President Kersti Kaljulaid criticised the Parliament for failing to pass the implementing acts.